raaz-crypto/raaz/README.md

    low level implementation of a cryptographic block primitive.
 To complement this indefinite package the component `raaz:implementation` provides implementations that can be "mixed-in" in place the signature `Implementation`.
-A user could select the implementations from one of these or can code up her own as long as it satisfies the `Implementation` signature.
+A user can select one such implementation from `raaz:implementation`, or can code up her own as long as it satisfies the `Implementation` signature.

-3. For each block primitive `foo` that is supported by `raaz` there is a component `raaz:foo-indef`, that captures the various implementations specific to `foo`.
+3. For each block primitive `foo` that is supported by `raaz` there is a component `raaz:foo-indef`, that captures the various implementations of the primitive `foo`.
 It reexports (a restricted version of) the signature `Implementation` and the module `Utils` as `Foo.Implementation` and `Foo.Utils` respectively.
 For example, `raaz:chacha20-indef` component captures low-level implementations of the ChaCha20 stream cipher and exposes them as the signature `ChaCha20.Implementation` and `ChaCha20.Utils`

 4. Any library `bar` that wants to use a primitive `foo` while giving